Patrick T. Smith

 - M.Div., Trinity International University

-As a student and product of the black Baptist church tradition that flows from the African-American Christian experience and as a licensed and ordained clergy member of the National Baptist Convention, USA, he seeks to integrate black Baptist spiritual, theological, and ethical resources for a public theology that bears witness in the form of a robust social ethic.
 He has served on the board of directors of organizations working for the common good and more equitable social arrangements such as YW Boston, which aims to empower women and eliminate racism.
-He also contributed thought leadership by serving on the board of a community development corporation, which supports local communities through building affordable housing, engaging in advocacy work, and providing education on housing policies and practices.
+He also contributed thought leadership by serving on the board of a community development corporation that supports local communities through building affordable housing, engaging in advocacy work, and providing education on housing policies and practices.